redwoodjs/redwood/docs/docs/background-jobs.md

 }
 ```

-The `handler` field contains the name of the job, file path to find it, and the arguments its `perform()` function will receive.

 :::info

 Because we're using the `PrismaAdapter` here all jobs are stored in the database, but if you were using a different storage mechanism via a different adapter you would have to query those in a manner specific to that adapter's backend.

 :::

+The `handler` column contains the name of the job, file path to find it, and the arguments its `perform()` function will receive.
+Where did the `name` and `path` come from?
+We have a babel plugin that adds them to your job when they are built.

 ### Executing Jobs